- Tony Botes – Security Association of South Africa

 Doraval is a past governor of the South African Institute of Security (SAIS), Former Assistant Commissioner (Major General) in the South African Police Service and Past President of the FBI Middle East, Africa Chapter.

 Prior to joining Higher Education, Doraval served in in the South African Police Service until the rank of Assistant Commissioner.
 He served on the South African Institute of Security (SAIS) board of governors.
 In 1999, He underwent the FBI training and development programme in Quantico, USA (199th session).
 He served as the President of the FBI Middle East, Africa Chapter from 2001 to 2005.
-He is presently a Professor in the Department of Criminology and Security Science, at the University of South Africa.
+He is presently a Professor Extraordinaries in the Department of Criminology and Security Science, at the University of South Africa.
 He has over 45 years of safety and security experience working in the police and with private security personnel in South Africa.
 He has published many security related articles in journals and books.
-He is an editor of the Acta Criminologica Journal and an editorial board member of several journals.
+He was the editor of the Acta Criminologica Journal and the Southern African Journal for Security and is an editorial board member of several other journals.
 Doraval has a doctorate degree in Criminology (specializing in Security management).

 Johan du Plooy